GuiguiSalma/Recipes-website/README.md

 # Recipes-website
-This is the website: https://guiguisalma.github.io/Recipes-website/ I decided by fun to learn developing so i'll keep track of my learning-by-doing in github.
+This is the website: https://guiguisalma.github.io/Recipes-website/, it's deployed using github actions.

+I decided by fun to learn developing so i'll keep track of my learning-by-doing in github.
 This repository contains my firt project, a Moroccan Recipe website!😊